At a glance: my top 10 things to do in Swakopmund

 Weather tip: The best months to visit Namibia are May to September aka the winter.

-You can easily drive to parking lot that’s just a flat area under Dune 7.
+You can easily drive to parking lot that’s just a flat area under the towering Dune 7.
 For example, if you’re coming from The Stiltz, it’ll take just under 40 minutes.
 Google Maps will take you there when you tell it to navigate to Dune 7.
 You’ll be asked to pay NAD 100 per person to be able to stop there and climb the dune.
 Bring cash.

 There are toilets available, too, but you want to avoid them unless your breakfast is not staying down and it’s urgent.
 Avoid further frustration by BYOTP—bringing your own toilet paper.

 Fun dune fact: Dune 7 is barely a blip compared to the world’s actual tallest dune—Duna Federico Kirbus in Argentina.
 At 1,230 m (4,000 ft), it’s just a few grains of sand shy of UK’s highest mountain, Ben Nevis.
 Now THAT’s a pile of sand!
-(By the way, we loved the Ben and all the other amazing fairyland-ish hikes in Scotland, so if you’re looking for a change of scenery—cooler, no sand in your ears—check out Scotland for your next holiday!).

 Sand, sand, and more sand!
 Perfect for quad biking